From cabovers to conventionals: learn what sets European and American trucks apart in design, comfort, and driver lifestyle.

 If left unpaid, the charge increases to £105.

 How much is the Dartford Crossing fine if you ignore it completely?
-The answer is costly: unpaid fines may be referred to enforcement agents, adding fees and legal costs on top of the original penalty.
+The answer is costly: unpaid fines may be referred to enforcement agents, adding fees and legal costs on top of the original toll road penalty.

 If you believe a PCN was issued in error, you can appeal online or by post.
 You’ll need to provide evidence supporting your case, such as proof of payment or vehicle exemption.